Skip to content

 • With count, LPOP/RPOP return an Array of Bulk Strings; an empty array when empty.

-• Items are kept in memory for ~1 minute.
+• Items are retained in memory for redis-usage-queue-retention-seconds (seconds, default 60, max 3600).
 Poll frequently if you need lossless capture.

 Examples